 The Garden Lodge welcomes children of all ages, while the Forest Lodge can only accommodate children over 12 years.

-Families with adventurous children will love a few days here given the exciting activities on offer, the long deserted sandy beaches, the whale-watching and the horse riding.
-Staff put in a lot of effort making sure the children have a good time, with snacks and refreshments available for them as well as treasure hunts and guided walks.
+Families with adventurous children will love it here given the exciting activities on offer, the long deserted sandy beaches, whale-watching and horse riding.
+Staff put in a lot of effort making sure the children have a good time, with snacks and refreshments available for them plus treasure hunts and guided walks.
 And, the reserve is tame so kids can run wild without parental heart attacks.

 Children up to age of 4 stay free in their parent's room (cots provided); 4-16 years sharing a room will receive a discount.
 Maximum of 2 children between 4-10 years and maximum of 1 child between 11-16 years.
 Children with their own bedroom are charged at full adult rate.

 Families with with 2 children under 12 should book a One-Bedroom Luxury Suite at the Garden Lodge.
+Two-Bedroom Luxury Suites (Garden Lodge) sleep 2 adults and up to 3 children.
 One-Bedroom Luxury Suites in the Forest Lodge can sleep 4, but can only accomodate children over 12 years.
-Two-Bedroom Luxury Suites (Garden Lodge) sleep 2 adults and up to 3 children.
-The One-Bedroom Classic Suites in the Garden Lodge can sleep 2 adults and 1 baby.
 Children will get a kick out of outdoor showers and window-side baths.

 Remember baby and child equipment may be limited or need pre-booking

 There are special kids' menus, and refreshments and snacks are regularly laid out for younger guests.
 You'll also have a well stocked fridge in your kitchenette, and fresh fruit delivered daily.
 Fire-baked pizzas are always popular!

 - A domestic pig, plus ducks, bunnies and hens

 - Treasure hunts and guided walks around the grounds